pbrink231/quickbooks-node-promise/readme.md

 npm i quickbooks-node-promise
 ```

 ## Create Store Strategy
-The store strategy is used to save token information and retreive token information.
-It returns a promise.
+The store strategy is used to Save and Retreive token information.
+Both methods return a promise.

 ```javascript
 class QBStoreStrategy {